davidreis97/LPOO1617_T5G9/README.md

 - Please note that TSSC is only meant to only run on Android, and TSS is only meant to run as a Desktop Application.
 Running these applications on other platforms will almost certainly cause them to misbehave.

 # User Manual
 ## TSS
 ### Main Menu
-- Firstly, you will be presented to the main menu.
+- Firstly, the main menu will show on the screen.
 ![Main Menu](Docs/mainmenu.png)
 - The first thing you should do is choose the input with which you will control the character in-game.
-To do that, you should choose from the dropdown menu, which will give you the following options:
+To do that, you should choose from the input dropdown menu, which will give you the following options:
 ![Input Dropdown](Docs/inputdropdown.png)

 #### Keyboard / Mouse